 This racial divide is not new; it spans centuries and continues to be present today.
 And the socioeconomic divide created by incarceration spans industries.
 Farmers of color own less land and smaller farms.
 They have a harder time accessing capital.
 And are more likely to be laborers – a vital and incredibly vulnerable part of America’s food system.

 We ask that you take a moment of silence for George Floyd, Ahmaud Arbery, Breonna Taylor, and the many more Black and Brown lives taken before their time.

 Our Commitment in Action

-- As a start, we are pledging to donate up to 1,000,000 hemp seeds to Black- and Brown-owned farms and organizations.
+- As a start, we are pledging to donate up to 1,000,000 hemp seeds to Black-, Brown-, and Indigenous-owned farms and organizations.
 We challenge other agriculture companies to support these farmers and organizations to help level a systemically unbalanced playing field.

 - We are immediately providing our employees with resources to learn more about racial equity and justice.

 - We are encouraging an open dialogue within our company on ways to stand up for these communities together.

 - We also want to bring more people of color to the table, from both cannabis and agriculture, to identify ways to create a different system.

 If you would like to have an open dialogue with us about race in cannabis and agriculture, please reach out to us at email@example.com.